stevenhdz/stevenhdz/README.md

 Hi 👋, I'm Steven Alexander H Jimenez

-A passionate frontend and backend developer 👨🏻‍💻 from Medellin, Colombia 🇨🇴
+A passionate frontend and backend developer 👨🏻‍💻 from CO

     - home office with companies
     - freelance